25 Genre Conventions

 Part of your report will explain the model you used, the covariates you chose, and so on.
 How you do this depends on the model and the audience.

 If you use multiple models for the same data, perhaps because your research question can be answered by comparing models with different terms or interactions, you can present them in the same table.
-For example, if in Example 7.2 we were unsure whether interaction terms were necessary, we could present models with and without interactions.
-This code uses modelsummary() to produce Table 24.1.
+For example, if in Example 7.3 we were unsure whether interaction terms were necessary, we could present models with and without interactions.
+This code uses gtsummary’s tbl_merge() to combine tables of both models and produce Table 25.1.

 library(palmerpenguins)